Practical resource for using AI inside the firm

 Capture every enquiry in one place

-Start by listing where enquiries arrive: web forms, direct email, referrals, phone calls, LinkedIn and local search.
-Each route needs a record, a timestamp, a source and an owner.
-If a potential client can arrive without becoming visible in a shared pipeline, the firm cannot manage response time.
+List where enquiries arrive: web forms, direct email, referrals, phone calls, LinkedIn and local search.
+Each route needs a record, timestamp, source, owner and next action.
+If a potential client can arrive without becoming visible in a shared pipeline, the firm cannot manage response time or decide whether automation is solving the right problem.

 4